MVS-sysgen/RAKF/README.md

 For more information please read the documentation at `RAKFDOC#.pdf` or `RAKF_User_Guide.txt`

+## Using RAKF

+The user guide has more detail on setting up users and classes.

+Usernames and passwords are located in `SYS1.SECURE.CNTL(USERS)`. :warning: if you make changes to this file make sure it is in alphabetical order when complete.
+Once done with your changes refresh RAKF by running `/s rakfuser` from the MVS console.

+Profiles are located in `SYS1.SECURE.CNTL(PROFILES)`. :warning: if you make changes to this file make sure it is in alphabetical order when complete.
+Once done with your changes refresh RAKF by running `/s rakfprof` from the MVS console.

+From here on out all jobs submitted using the socket reader will now requires a username= and password= in the jobcard.
+If you submit from TSO you must submit with username= and password= in the jobcard as well, unless you have a usermod like http://www.prycroft6.com.au/vs2mods/#zp60034 installed.

 ## Manual Install

 :warning: Installing RAKF is a long process. :warning: